What caused the Cold War?

 By this time, President Roosevelt had died, and the new US leader, Harry Truman, met with Stalin and Churchill.

-During the conference, Churchill was also replaced as the leader of the UK by Clement Attlee, who had defeated him in the most recent elections.
+During the conference, Churchill was also suddenly replaced as the leader of the UK by Clement Attlee, who had defeated him in the most recent elections.

-The main topic of discussion was how to deal with the defeated Nazi Germany.
-The Allies agreed that it should be divided into four zones, each controlled by one of the major powers.
+The Allies agreed that it should be divided into four zones, each controlled by one of the major powers: United States, the United Kingdom, France, and the Soviet Union.

 Truman was not as trusting of Stalin as Roosevelt had been, and he was concerned about the Soviet Union's increasing influence over Eastern Europe.